Image

 Last Updated: November 4, 2025

-Violent Crimes Lawyer Washington County, IL — facing arrest or an investigation means you need answers and action right away.
+Violent Crimes Lawyer Washington County, IL — if you’re dealing with an arrest or active investigation, you need clear answers and immediate action.
 Our violent crimes lawyers in Washington County, IL defend people accused of offenses involving the use or threat of force and works to protect your freedom, record, and future from day one.
-At Combs Waterkotte, our Washington County, IL criminal defense team acts quickly to begin building your defense as soon as you call.
+At Combs Waterkotte, our Washington County, IL criminal defense team moves fast to start building your defense right away.

 At a Glance: Violent Crime Cases in Washington County, IL